The Hybrid Reality

 3. Unified flow and governance

-The right question is: how do we design a system where governance increases confidence without crushing flow?
-That means: risk-based controls, meaningful gates, and reporting that tells one cohesive, connected story from intent to code to testing to production release.
+That means risk-based controls, meaningful gates, and reporting that tells one connected story from intent to code, from code to testing, from testing to release, and from release to production outcome.

 4. Automation where it belongs